smastrom/vue-use-active-scroll/README.md

 ## What is it?

-It is a Vue 3 composable that implements a custom scroll-based observer that returns **reactive data** of the current active target.
+It is a Vue 3 composable that implements a custom scroll observer and returns **reactive data** of the current active target.

 It automatically ensures that the returned target: